Code-Institute-Submissions/battleships-22/README.md

 ## Missing features

 ### If I had more time I would have:
-- Found a way to add make the terminal text colored
 - Found a way to stop ships from being duplicated

 ## Technologies